 How do you earn money by sharing experiences of travelling?
 What are your products that you can sell for others?
 What are the results?

-Feeling that we needed to make a change and being totally addicted to mobile casinos, travel blogging and travel writing and copywriting was the answer – our blog Double-Barrelled Travel for the fun, creative expression and our copywriting business Red Platypus to keep the bills paid.
+Feeling that we needed to make a change, travel blogging and travel writing and copywriting was the answer – our blog Double-Barrelled Travel for the fun, creative expression and our copywriting business Red Platypus to keep the bills paid.
 Nose to the grindstone, head to the stars.
 Do what you want.
 We make money through using our professional skills as journalists – copywriting and travel writing – and have fun with the rest.

 When we quit our jobs we did it with a lot of experience behind us, contacts and relationships in our favour and money in the bank saved from several years of graft.
 This is key – we left with a sizeable amount in the account that allowed us the initial freedom of travelling and experimenting.
 We found our feet on the road as digital nomads without feeling financial pressure.
 Then, when work started to come in, we built on that nest egg, saving what we could and spending the rest on life.
 We need US$3,000 a month to live on between two people.
 That’s quite doable, and truth be told we could cut that down much further!